The 2024 Industrial Strategy Green Paper – what’s in it for tech?

 • On regulation, using smarter regulation to foster innovation and make quicker decisions while directing regulators to promote growth. measures techUK called for in our UK Tech Plan.

 • On investment, expanding the availability of capital to UK businesses, including committing to a review by the Chancellor and Minister for Work and Pensions on how pensions are invested in the UK.
-This should build on the Mansion House Reforms supported by techUK. techUK also supported the outcomes of the Harrington Report, which is cited in the Strategy.
+This should build on the Mansion House Reforms supported by techUK. techUK also supported the outcomes of the Harrington Review, which is cited in the Strategy.

 • On procurement, using the procurement budget to support UK businesses.